Why Most Leadership Programs Don’t Change Behavior

 The Real Test Is Still Monday

-When I think about whether a leadership program worked, I don’t usually think first about the agenda, the slides or even the feedback forms.
+When I think about whether a leadership program actually worked, I don’t start with the sessions, the conversations, or the ah-ha moments.

 Did someone handle a difficult conversation better than they would have a month ago?

-Did a leader ask one more question instead of rushing to fix?
+Did people ask one more question instead of rushing to fix?

 Did a team meeting feel a little more honest, a little more open, a little less performative?

-Did the team have new ways to talk about issues?
+Did teams have new ways to talk about issues?

 Did anything actually change once people were back under pressure?